ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Introduction {#intro}

 The QUIC DATAGRAM extension {{!DGRAM=I-D.ietf-quic-datagram}} provides application protocols running over QUIC {{!QUIC=I-D.ietf-quic-transport}} with a mechanism to send unreliable data while leveraging the security and congestion-control properties of QUIC.
 However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts.
-This document defines how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 {{!H3=I-D.ietf-quic-http}} by adding an identifier at the start of the frame payload.
-This allows HTTP messages to convey related information using unreliable DATAGRAM frames, ensuring those frames are properly associated with an HTTP message.
+This document describes how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 {{!H3=I-D.ietf-quic-http}}.
+It defines logical flows identified by a non-negative integer that are present at the start of the DATAGRAM frame payload.
+Flows are associated with HTTP messages using the Datagram-Flow-Id header field, allowing endpoints to match unreliable DATAGRAMS frames to the HTTP messages that they are related to.

 This design mimics the use of Stream Types in HTTP/3, which provide a demultiplexing identifier at the start of each unidirectional stream.